HungryHowies/Wazuh-and-Zitadel-Setup/README.md

       ip: "192.168.1.100"
 ~
 ```
-Run ./wazuh-certs-tool.sh to create the certificates
+Run ./wazuh-certs-tool.sh to create the certificates.
 ```
 bash ./wazuh-certs-tool.sh -A
 ```